swork/1w-test/src/board_operation.md

-The remaining 36 pins are paired, 20-21, 19-22, 18-23 and so on, isolating a corresponding column of through-hole points unless jumped (as shown for 18-23 in the picture).
+The remaining 36 pins are paired, 20-21, 19-22, 18-23 and so on, isolating a corresponding column of through-hole points unless jumped (as shown for 18-23 in the introduction picture).
 The columns connected are those with holes closest to the far edge of the board in the picture, without connections.

 The hard-soldered jumper wires serve to distribute alternating VCC and GND